Key to Getting Around

 This area along the San Antonio River is within the National Park Service's San Antonio Missions National Historical Park along with the 255-year-old, still functioning, Espada Acequia.
 Resident birds include herons, egrets, Wood Ducks, owls, and woodpeckers among others.
 The riparian vegetation provides habitat for migrating warblers and flycatchers.
 Maps and more info are available on the park's web site.

 Check the Mitchell Lake Audubon Center web page from Texas Audubon, which now manages the refuge for the National Audubon Society.
 Call the Center at 210-628-1639.
-They are open on Saturdays and Sundays from 8:00 AM to 4:00 PM; other hours can be arranged.
+They are open Tuesday through Sunday from 8:00 AM to 4:00 PM; other hours can be arranged.
 Field trips are scheduled.
+There is a $5 entrance fee for adults.

 We use a location grid to describe where birds are seen at Mitchell Lake.
 Click here to view a gridded map of the Mitchell Lake Wetlands.